Oh My God (A Tribe Called Quest song)

+"Oh My God" is a song by American hip hop group A Tribe Called Quest, released in May 1994, by Jive Records as the third single from their third album, Midnight Marauders (1993).
+The song contains a sample of "Who's Gonna Take the Weight" by Kool & the Gang and also features Busta Rhymes on the chorus.

+Critical reception

-"Oh My God" is the third single from A Tribe Called Quest's third album Midnight Marauders.
-The song contains a sample of "Who's Gonna Take the Weight" by Kool & the Gang.
-It also features Busta Rhymes on the chorus.
-Rolling Stone magazine included "Oh My God" on their list of 20 essential A Tribe Called Quest songs, noting "It's not easy to listen to Phife boast 'When's the last time you heard a funky diabetic?' now that the disease has taken his life.
+Upon the release, Larry Flick from Billboard magazine wrote, "The masters of the abstract return with a slick, stylistic jam.
+Jazzy horns slide against samples from Lee Morgan and Kool & the Gang, while a big beat combats the organized noise."
+James Hamilton from the Record Mirror Dance Update named it a "jaunty 'Oh my Gowd!' jiggled mutterer" in his weekly dance column.
+Rolling Stone magazine included "Oh My God" on their list of 20 essential A Tribe Called Quest songs, noting, "It's not easy to listen to Phife boast 'When's the last time you heard a funky diabetic?' now that the disease has taken his life.
 But that line also sounds fiercer and more defiant than ever."

 Music video

-The music video begins in a convenience store where Q-Tip and Phife Dawg are buying snacks.
+The music video for "Oh My God" begins in a convenience store where Q-Tip and Phife Dawg are buying snacks.
 When they get outside, the video shoot's moving stage drives away with Ali on it.
 As Tip and Phife run after the truck, the kids gathered outside the convenience store chase them.
 After catching up with it and getting on, Tip begins to rap.
 There are three main scenes: a gate area, the group on the stage, and Busta Rhymes on the deli's roof.
 Near the end if the video, when Tip says, "Take off your boots 'cause you can't run the race", the children stop running.